 c) the consequent need for the widest possible engagement of the ITU membership from around the world to address these matters in the work of the Union;

-d) that developments in technologies and facilities for the holding of electronic, i.e. paperless, meetings and the further development of electronic working methods (EWM) will enable more open, faster and easier collaboration between participants in the activities of ITU, which may be paperless;
+d) that developments in technologies and facilities for the holding of electronic meetings and the further development of electronic working methods (EWM) will enable more open, faster and easier collaboration between participants in the activities of ITU;

-e) that some activities and procedures associated with certain ITU meetings still require direct face-to-face participation by the Union's membership,
+e) in accordance with the ITU’s Constitution, Convention and General Rules, ITU events and meetings, that occur with face to face participation by the Union's membership, can utilise all of the Union’s rules to take a decision which may, or may not, include voting,

 recalling

-a) Resolution 66 (Rev. Dubai, 2018) of this conference, on documents and publications of the Union, regarding the electronic availability of documents;
+a) Resolution 66 (Rev. Bucharest, 2022) of this conference, on documents and publications of the Union, regarding the electronic availability of documents;

-b) Resolution 58 (Rev. Busan, 2014) of the Plenipotentiary Conference, on strengthening of relations between ITU and regional telecommunication organizations and regional preparations for the Plenipotentiary Conference, which resolves that the Union, in strengthening its relations with the regional telecommunication organizations and by means of ITU regional preparations for plenipotentiary conferences, radiocommunication conferences and assemblies, world telecommunication development conferences (WTDC) and world telecommunication standardization assemblies (WTSA) shall, with the assistance of its regional offices when necessary, cover all Member States without exception, even if they do not belong to any of the six regional telecommunication organizations;

-c) Resolution 175 (Rev. Dubai, 2018) of this conference, on telecommunication/ICT accessibility for persons with disabilities, including age-related disabilities, which resolves to take account of persons with disabilities and persons with specific needs;
+b) Resolution 175 (Rev. Bucharest, 2022) of this conference, on telecommunication/ICT accessibility for persons with disabilities, including age-related disabilities, which resolves to take account of persons with disabilities and persons with specific needs,

-d) Resolution 32 (Rev. Hammamet, 2016) of WTSA, on strengthening electronic working methods in the work of the ITU Telecommunication Standardization Sector (ITU-T) and the implementation of EWM capabilities and associated arrangements in the work of ITU-T;

-e) Resolution 73 (Rev. Hammamet, 2016) of WTSA, on ICTs and climate change and, in particular, recognizing g) thereof concerning energy-efficient working methods;

-f) Resolution 5 (Rev. Buenos Aires, 2017) of WTDC, on enhancing participation by developing countries1 in the activities of the Union and, in particular, further instructs the Director of the Telecommunication Development Bureau thereof, on continuing to promote remote participation and meetings and EWM so as to encourage and facilitate participation in the work of ITU-D;

-g) Resolution 66 (Rev. Buenos Aires, 2017) of WTDC, on ICT and climate change and, in particular, instructs the Telecommunication Development Advisory Group thereof, on considering possible changes in working methods, such as extending the use of electronic means, virtual conferencing, teleworking, etc. to meet the objectives of the EWM initiatives;

-h) Resolution 81 (Buenos Aires, 2017) of WTDC, on further development of EWM for the work of ITU-D, which identifies the role of the Telecommunication Development Bureau in providing support to EWM and the benefits to the ITU membership;

-i) Resolution ITU R 7 3 (Rev. Geneva, 2015) of the Radiocommunication Assembly, on the development of telecommunications, including coordination and collaboration with ITU D,

 recognizing

+a) that it has been necessary for all ITU meetings to have taken place using Electronic Working Methods (EWM) during the COVID-19 pandemic;

+b) the considerable development and enhancements in EWM introduced by ITU in the recent period to cope with the subsequence increase in the number of EWM meetings and the number of participants involved;

-a) that electronic participation has been producing significant benefits for the Union's membership, by reducing travel costs, and has facilitated wider participation in both the work of the Union and in meetings that require attendance;
+c) that electronic participation has been producing significant benefits for the Union's membership, by reducing travel costs, and has facilitated wider participation particularly from developing countries;

+d) that there are three types of general meetings that can take place in the ITU: i) physical meetings where most participants attend physically and can take decisions but are supported by remote participants who cannot take part in decision making; ii) virtual meetings where all participants attend virtually and can currently take decisions by consensus and iii) hybrid meetings where some participants attend the meeting physically and others attending virtually on an equal footing;

-b) that numerous ITU meetings are already available as audio and video webcasts and that use of videoconferencing, audio conference calls, real-time captioning and web-based collaboration tools for electronic participation in certain types of meetings have been advanced in meetings of the Sectors and the General Secretariat;
+e) that numerous ITU meetings are already available as audio and video webcasts and that use of videoconferencing, audio conference calls, real-time captioning and web-based collaboration tools for electronic participation in certain types of meetings have been advanced in meetings of the Sectors and the General Secretariat;

-c) the budgetary difficulty that delegates from many countries, and in particular developing countries, have in travelling to participate in face-to-face ITU meetings;
+f) the budgetary difficulty that delegates from many countries, and in particular developing countries, have in travelling to participate in face-to-face ITU meetings;